In this blog post, we’ll explore the benefits to cyber security analysts of using graph visualization and malware investigation tools.

 When performing an investigation, the cyber analyst wants to understand the who, where, what, how and when of an incident.
 Graph visualization helps with all of those dimensions, but there are specific techniques to make sense of the ‘when’.

 Most cyber data has some kind of time element to it.
 Here we’re looking at the spread of a piece of malware over time.
 By ‘playing back’ this information through time, we immediately understand its behavior in a way that we could never achieve by reviewing a set of security logs.

-We can go even deeper with our malware timeline analysis.
+We can go even deeper with our malware investigation tool.
 Building a timeline visualization directly from your data lets you analyze precisely when malware events occurred and how they unfolded.

-Here’s a KronoGraph timeline visualization investigating network traffic and possible malware attacks.
+Here’s a timeline visualization investigating network traffic and possible malware attacks built using KronoGraph – our timeline investigation toolkit.
 It shows packets sent from a laptop to other websites, revealing a forensically detailed sequence of events.

-If we integrate KronoGraph with our graph visualization toolkits, we can combine timeline analysis with network analysis, enhancing our malware investigation with two powerful views of the same data.
+If we integrate KronoGraph with our graph visualization toolkits, we combine timeline analysis with network analysis, enhancing our malware investigation tools with two powerful views of the same data.

 In order to understand cyber security threats, you need to visualize them.
 The data simply isn’t user-friendly without visualization.